Sign up for our FREE 8-week course to get on the property ladder.

 The First Home Buyers Assistance Scheme also provides a duty exemption on vacant land valued up to $350,000 and concessions for vacant land valued between $350,000 and $450,000.

-HomeBuilder is a federal grant of $25,000 that is available for home buyers in NSW who are building a new home (or renovating an existing home).
+HomeBuilder was a federal grant of $25,000 that is available for home buyers in NSW who are building a new home (or renovating an existing home).
 Eligible first home buyers could qualify for HomeBuilder in addition to other grants.

 Eligibility for first home buyers grants in NSW

 Your eligibility for these two schemes is determined by the conditions of the individual scheme, the property value and the date in which you entered into the eligible transaction.